nbrest/kamehouse/kamehouse-mobile/README.md

 - By default it's not allowed to install, so you need to enable installing unverified apps
 - Easiest way I found to upload frequently during development is to download a free webdav server or sftp server on playstore and upload the apk with winscp.
 The script `kamehouse-mobile-upload-apk-to-device.sh` automates this step using SSH/SFTP Server - Terminal from googleplay (from Banana Studio)

-# Run in an emulator

-## Run in a local browser
+# Run in a local cordova browser

-- Test in a local browser (recommended)
+- Test in a local cordova browser

 ```sh
 cd kamehouse-mobile